Working Capital Loans: What They Are and How They Work

 Common Uses

-Here are three common scenarios where small business owners need working capital loans:
+Three common scenarios where small business owners need working capital loans are:

-For example, you have a business that sells holiday decorations and December is five times busier than the average month.
-In this case, you would need to purchase extra inventory to satisfy the elevated demand.
-Since your inventory is a current asset, however, your working capital could be at the ideal ratio of between 1.5 and 2… and you still might not have enough cash flow to both cover inventory requirements and short-term debt obligations.
-So, you might need a short-term working capital loan for December.
+For example, businesses that sell holiday decorations in December are many times busier in December than other months.
+In these cases, you would need to purchase extra inventory to satisfy the elevated demand.
+Since your inventory is a current asset, however, your working capital could be at the ideal ratio of between 1.5 and 2 and you still might not have enough cash flow to both cover inventory requirements and short-term debt obligations.
+So, you might need to reach out to a few working capital lenders about funding options.

-Staying with the holiday decoration business example, this type of business is going to have some slow months where there aren’t any major holidays – or at least none where people buy a lot of decorations.
-But the small business owner still has to pay their employees and cover other operating expenses, which could necessitate a working capital loan.
+Staying with the holiday decoration business example, there are going to be some slow months.
+When there aren’t any major holidays coming up, sales will be down.
+But the business owner still has to pay their employees and cover operating expenses.
+In this case, the solution could be a working capital loan.

 Your accounts receivable is a current asset, so it factors into your working capital.
 But if a few of your large buyers are late paying their invoices, you might experience a cash crunch.
 While you may have never had this scenario come to fruition, an industry-wide slowdown could cause it to happen.

-There are countless other scenarios where a working capital loan would be necessary, but here’s the key takeaway: you can sometimes predict the need for a working capital loan (Scenario #1 and Scenario #2), but other times, working capital needs are going to be more unpredictable (Scenario #3).
+There are countless other scenarios where a working capital lender could help.
+The point is that you can sometimes predict the need for a working capital loan, like in scenarios #1 #2.
+However, at other times, working capital needs are going to be more unpredictable (scenario #3).

 Repayment Terms

-In most cases, a company’s working capital needs are very short-term in nature, as the working capital measurement – current assets minus current liabilities – only takes the next 12 months into account.
-So, the repayment terms on a working capital loan are typically 1-12 months.
-But there are instances where a business needs to extend for longer than 12 months, such as a startup or new business that expects to generate very little revenue over the next couple of years… but has a promising long-term business model.
+In most cases, a company’s working capital needs are short-term in nature.
+The working capital measurement takes current assets minus current liabilities.
+It only looks at the next 12 months, though, which is why loan terms with working capital lenders are 1-12 months.
+There are some instances where a business needs to extend for longer than 12 months.
+This is common for a startup that expects to generate very little revenue over the next couple of years but has a promising business model.

 Interest Rates